 - ii.
 Less than significant impact.
 The City is within a seismically active area.
-Future structures proposed on the Project site are required by state law and City ordinance to be constructed in accordance with the Uniform Building Code (specifically Seismic Zone 4, which has the most stringent seismic construction requirements in the United States), and to adhere to all modern earthquake construction standards.
-Therefore, the Project would not expose people or structures to potential substantial adverse effects involving strong seismic ground shaking. - iii.
+Future structures proposed on the project site are required by state law and City ordinance to be constructed in accordance with the Uniform Building Code (specifically Seismic Zone 4, which has the most stringent seismic construction requirements in the United States), and to adhere to all modern earthquake construction standards.
+Therefore, the project would not expose people or structures to potential substantial adverse effects involving strong seismic ground shaking. - iii.
 Less than significant impact.
 The most common seismic-related ground failure is liquefaction and lateral spreading.
 In both cases, during periods of ground motion caused by an event such as an earthquake, loose materials transform from a solid state to near-liquid state because of increased pore water pressure.
 Such ground failure generally requires a high water table and poorly draining soils in order for such ground failure to occur.
-The Project site is relatively flat and level with no major changes in grade.
-Therefore, the Project would not expose people or structures to potential substantial adverse effects involving landslides.
+According to the Biological Resource Evaluation Report prepared for the Project (Pruett Biological Resource Consulting), the project site's soils consist of: - Upper Soils (6-12 inches): loose silty sand - From 3-4.5 feet: medium dense to dense silty sand - Below 4 to 5.5 feet: alternating layers of medium dense to dense silty sand

 Public supply wells in Kern County are at depths between 600 and 800 feet below land surface (USGS 2016) and therefore, groundwater levels are not close enough to the ground surface to result in sufficiently saturated soils suitable for liquefaction.
-As a result, the potential for liquefaction at the Project site is low.
-In addition, future structures proposed on the Project site are required by state law and City ordinance to be constructed in accordance with the Uniform Building Code, including those relating to soil characteristics.
-Therefore, the Project would not expose people or structures to potential substantial adverse effects involving seismic-related ground failure, including liquefaction.
+As a result, the potential for liquefaction at the project site is low.
+In addition, future structures proposed on the project site are required by state law and City ordinance to be constructed in accordance with the Uniform Building Code, including those relating to soil characteristics.
+Therefore, the project would not expose people or structures to potential substantial adverse effects involving seismic-related ground failure, including liquefaction.

 - iv.
 No impact.
 In Kern County, the common types of landslides induced by earthquake occur on steeper slopes found in the foothills and along the Kern River Canyon; in these areas, landslides are generally associated with bluff and stream bank failure, rockslide, and slope slip on steep slopes.
-The Project site is relatively flat and level with no major changes in grade.
-Therefore, the Project would not expose people or structures to potential substantial adverse effects involving landslides. - b.
+The project site is relatively flat and level with no major changes in grade.
+Therefore, the project would not expose people or structures to potential substantial adverse effects involving landslides. - b.
 Less than significant impact.
 Construction of the site would temporarily disturb soils, which could loosen soil however during operation, the soils would be paved over with impervious surfaces such that the soils at the site would not be particularly susceptible to soil erosion.
-In addition, the relatively low precipitation in the Project area (on average about 7 to 10 inches/year) results in surface runoff that is intermittent and temporary in nature.
-The erosion potential at the site, low average rainfall, and the fact that the soils are well drained does not make the Project site susceptible to substantial soil erosion or loss of topsoil.
-Therefore, the Project would not result in substantial soil erosion or the loss of topsoil. - c.
+In addition, the relatively low precipitation in the project area (on average about 7 to 10 inches/year) results in surface runoff that is intermittent and temporary in nature.
+The erosion potential at the site, low average rainfall, and the fact that the soils are well drained does not make the project site susceptible to substantial soil erosion or loss of topsoil.
+Therefore, the project would not result in substantial soil erosion or the loss of topsoil. - c.
 Less than significant impact.
-As discussed above, the Project site's soils would not expose people or structures to potential substantial adverse effects involving seismic-related ground failure, including liquefaction, lateral spreading, or landslides.
+As discussed above, the project site's soils would not expose people or structures to potential substantial adverse effects involving seismic-related ground failure, including liquefaction, lateral spreading, or landslides.